-Dining out at Dubai's premium restaurants is expensive as expected, but there are many restaurants that offer delicious dishes for a reasonable Dh.35 to Dh.95 per person.
+However, dining out at Dubai's premium restaurants is expensive as expected, but there are many restaurants that offer delicious dishes for a reasonable rate.
+There are two types of restaurants, one type which is located towards Old Dubai that are affordable and do not serve alcohol.
+The licensed restaurants located within five-star hotels in Downtown and Dubai Marina can be more expensive.
 Still, if you want to eat on a smaller budget, cook at home during the week and reserve eating out for the weekends.

 If you are used to European and North American style of living, there are plenty of options in Dubai, when it comes to obtaining the basic necessities.
 Major supermarkets like Carrefour, Spinneys, Waitrose, and Choithrams may be found in major malls throughout Dubai, with prices more or less equivalent to the US or UK prices.
 But in Dubai, there is the added advantage of minimal value added tax.

 Meal at an inexpensive restaurant for single person -Dh.12 to Dh.45

 Three-course meal for 2 people at a mid-range restaurant - Dh.95 to Dh.300

 McMeal at McDonalds or equivalent - Dh.12 to Dh.30

 Domestic Beer (0.5 litre draught) - Dh.25 to Dh.50

 Imported Beer (0.33 litre bottle) - Dh.40 to Dh.50